harens/depythel/docs/source/evaluation.rst

 * Provide an interactive form of visualisation.

-    * This was part of our original set of requirements, and has been implemented as part of the commnd line tool.
+    * This was part of our original set of requirements, and has been implemented as part of the command line tool.

 * Fully document the API.